v-raya/Project/README.md

 ## initialization

+run the command:

+`npm run dev`

-run the command 'npm run dev' from the root folder.
+from the root folder.
 This will perform the following actions:
  - `bundle install`
  - `npm install `
  - `compiles webpack assets`